banjocat/calorie-find/README.md

 * Django restframework for API
 * Django swagger for docs
 * Ansible and vagrant for deployment simulation
+* circle.yml for test and pushing to
 * Read ASCII data file into database for calorie data
 * 1 API endpoint to send list of data

+### Extra credit
 * If multiple matches or mispelling send multiple options in JSON

-### Extra credit
 * UPC support

 ### Tech used